 Our current expected credit loss, or CECL, reserves required under the ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, or ASU 2016-13, reflect our current estimate of potential credit losses related to our loans included in our consolidated balance sheets.
 Changes to our CECL reserves have been, and will continue to be, recognized through net income on our consolidated statements of operations.
-See Note 2 - Basis of Presentation and Significant Accounting Policies to our Consolidated Financial Statements included in this Annual Report on Form 10-K for further discussion of our CECL reserves.
+See Note 2 - Basis of Presentation and Significant Accounting Policies to our CeCL reserves.